CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Results

-The band gap of GPNL is structure-dependent and can range from zero to a few electron volts.
-Theoretical studies have predicted band gaps for GPNL ranging from 0 eV to approximately 1.2 eV, depending on the specific structure and calculation method employed \cite{balandin2011thermal}.
-It should be noted that the semi-local functionals tend to underestimate the band gaps of GPNL structures.
-It is also noticed the selected path show the characteristic gaps at the M and $\Gamma$ point reported by DFT calculations \cite{C2TC00006G}.
-To validate our findings, density functional theory (DFT) calculations were conducted using the PBE exchange-correlation functional.
+To validate our findings, density functional theory (DFT) calculations were conducted using the PBE exchange--correlation functional.
 The calculations were carried out under periodic boundary conditions, and the Brillouin zone integration was performed with the $\Gamma$ point considered.
 Kohn--Sham orbitals were employed as plane waves up to an energy cutoff of 90 Ry to ensure convergence in the structural properties of the systems.
 The Quantum-ESPRESSO ab--initio package with relativistic- corrected pseudo-potentials was utilized for computing the density of states, system energies, and band structures.
-The exchange-correlation energy was evaluated using the generalized approximation (GGA).
 The total electronic density of states (DOS) for GPNL reveals significant overlaps between the C--2s and C--2p curves, indicating the presence of strong sp$^3$ hybridized covalent bonding states.
-GPNL consists of interconnected benzene rings arranged in a hexagonal lattice, similar to graphene.
-These results demonstrate that the SCC-DFTB method can effectively model graphenylene and accurately capture its properties, showing good agreement with DFT calculations.
-This supports the application of SCC-DFTB in studying gas separation processes, which is crucial for the production and utilization of clean fuels.
-Different paths for the GPNL sheet was considered and shown in the supplementary material (SM) of this work.